imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 This document is under development.
 Please feel free to fork and pull.

 ## Power
+### Before Powering Up
+* Make sure there are no shorted circuits between each power rail and GND
+* If Power Management IC is used, make sure the power sequencing is set according to "Power-On/Off Power Supply Sequencing" Chapter in ZYNQ Datasheet

+### After Powering Up
+* Check all the power rails should be at the correct voltage
+* PS_POR_B and PS_SRST_B should be high when system is stable
+* Check the PS clock frequency is toggling as expected between 30MHz and 50MHz

 ## JTAG
 ZYNQ has several JTAG connection methods.
 The following description assumes the PS PL cascade JTAG mode is being used.
 In this mode, JTAG cable is connected to PL Bank 0 JTAG signals.
 PS_MIO[2] is set to 0.
 PS and PL should both be seen in JTAG debug software.